CosmicMind/Material/README.md

 ### MaterialLayer

-MaterialLayer is a core class used throughout MaterialKit.
-It is designed to easily take shape and depth.
+MaterialLayer is a lightweight CAShapeLayer used throughout MaterialKit.
+It is designed to easily take shape, depth, and animations.
 Below is an example demonstrating the ease of adding shape and depth to MaterialLayer.

 ![MaterialKitMaterialLayer](http://www.materialkit.io/MK/MaterialKitMaterialLayer.gif)